DFXLuna/discogpt/docs/chroma.md

     - [HuggingFace TEI server](https://github.com/huggingface/text-embeddings-inference/pkgs/container/text-embeddings-inference)
 - Add the full URLs (protocol included) into your config.yaml as described in the [top level readme](../README.md), DiscoGPT will automatically enable the chroma mod.

+### Networking
+- Depending on your setup, networking can be a little tricky.
+  - All in one compose file
+      - Use network links and service names with the internal container ports
+      - DiscoGPT's config.yaml will also use the service name as the host name in the url
+        - e.g. With Chroma service `chroma`: `ChromaURL: http://chroma:8000`
+  - Multiple compose groups or DiscoGPT otherwise running outside of the docker network that Chroma & HF TEI are running on
+      - Use the standard docker compose network stuff: expose ports

 ### Embedding model selection
 The example below uses `sentence-transformers/all-MiniLM-L6-v2` because it's small enough to run on the CPU without trouble.
 You may also use any of TEI's [supported models](https://github.com/huggingface/text-embeddings-inference?tab=readme-ov-file#supported-models).
 Keep in mind that larger models may require GPU acceleration, which requires extra setup in your container runtime.